-If you’re uncertain whether your Lawrence house has poor indoor air quality (IAQ), it possibly does.
+If you’re questioning whether your Lawrence residence has bad indoor air quality (IAQ), it possibly does.

 We are indoors a lot.
-In fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside houses could be 2–5 times more polluted than outdoors, which might create long-term health problems.
+In reality, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside houses could be 2–5 times more polluted than outdoors, which could create long-term health issues.

-We’ve compiled a list of the most frequent origins of bad IAQ, the problems they create and how you can take care of these indoor air pollutants.
-If you’re worried about the air inside your house, we suggest talking with a expert like Scott Temperature about which solutions are ideal for your home.
+We’ve compiled a list of the most frequent causes of poor IAQ, the troubles they create and how you can take care of these indoor air pollutants.
+If you’re troubled by the air inside your house, we suggest chatting with a specialist like Scott Temperature about which solutions are ideal for your house.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals leaked by regular household things.
+Volatile organic compounds, or VOCs, are fumes leaked by everyday household items.

 - Building materials